lauranyberg/lauranyberg-repository/week-1/11-cultural-blog.md

 [USERNAME].github.io/blog/c1-chefs-kitchen.md

 ## Release 4: Promote
-Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!
+Now it's time to show off your work and share your knowledge with your cohortmates using Slack

-Tweet your blog post using **#EDAFireside** and read some of your cohort-mates blogs as well!